mesonbuild/meson/docs/markdown/Machine-files.md

-- `cmake_toolchain_file` specifies an absolute path to an already existing CMake toolchain file that will be loaded with `include()` as the last instruction of the automatically generated CMake toolchain file from meson.
+- `cmake_toolchain_file` specifies an absolute path to an already existing CMake toolchain file that will be loaded with `include()` as the last instruction of the automatically generated CMake toolchain file from Meson.
   (*new in 0.56.0*)
-- `cmake_defaults` is a boolean that specifies whether meson should automatically generate default toolchain variables from other sections (`binaries`, `host_machine`, etc.) in the machine file.
+- `cmake_defaults` is a boolean that specifies whether Meson should automatically generate default toolchain variables from other sections (`binaries`, `host_machine`, etc.) in the machine file.
 Defaults are always overwritten by variables set in the `[cmake]` section.
 The default is `true`. (*new in 0.56.0*)
-- `cmake_skip_compiler_test` is an enum that specifies when meson should automatically generate toolchain variables to skip the CMake compiler sanity checks.
+- `cmake_skip_compiler_test` is an enum that specifies when Meson should automatically generate toolchain variables to skip the CMake compiler sanity checks.
 This only has an effect if `cmake_defaults` is `true`.
   Supported values are `always`, `never`, `dep_only`.
 The default is `dep_only`.